Result grouping / Field Collapsing with Solr

 There are two differences between this response and a response without field-collapsing:

-1. A list with the name collapse_counts is added to the response with the collapse counts per field value and per document identifier.
-The document identifiers in the collapse_counts are referring to the documents in the normal response.
+is added to the response with the collapse counts per field value and per document identifier.
+The document identifiers in the collapse_counts are referring to the documents in the normal response. - The response only contains the most relevant documents per group also known as the group heads.
+The term ‘group’ here means all documents with the same field value.

-In the collapse_counts list there are two other lists.
-The doc list and the count list.
+list.
 Both are containing the collapse counts for the search result.
 The doc list associates the collapse counts to the result set by using the document head identifiers as pointer.
 Whereas the count list uses the field values to associate the collapse counts to the result set.
 It is important to know that both lists are referring to documents or field values in the current result page only and not to documents beyond that.

-Besides the field.collapse parameter, there are more parameters that you can specify to tweak your groups in your result.
+parameter, there are more parameters that you can specify to tweak your groups in your result.
 They are described on the Field Collapsing page on the Solr wiki.

 Collapsing algorithms